Counseling Services General Information

 • Individual counseling: ongoing support, typically on a biweekly basis

-• Single session consultation: available during the final weeks of the semester to support students with assessment of needs, case management referrals, and short-term problem-solving strategies
+• Single session consultation: available to assist students with in-the-moment support around a particular dilemma, case management referrals to additional care or supports, and short-term problem-solving and coping strategies

 • Mandated assessments: administrative referrals made by personnel from Student Affairs

 You may find that you benefit from simply attending one or two sessions for general support and strategies around a short-term need.
-You may find that you benefit from simply attending one or two sessions for general support and strategies around a short-term need.
 You may also express interest in and benefit from ongoing counseling to work toward your particular goals.
-You and your clinician will discuss your goals for changes you would like to make through counseling.
+You and your clinician will discuss your goals for changes you would like to make through counseling, as well as your clinician's recommendations for your needs.

 When will I be referred to other providers for services?